Peterpiotr/siguren-documentation/docs/source/operation/regular/self-test.rst

   +------------+-------------------+-----------------------------------------------+--------------------------+

-\*\ This tests are performed only for **hydraulic MotoSuiveur® system**
+\*\ This tests are performed only for **hydraulic MotoSuiveur® System**

-Any warnings and faults that occur during MotoSuiveur® system operation are displayed on the HMI screen (if installed) and on the 7-segment display of the MS controller.
+Any warnings and faults that occur during MotoSuiveur® System operation are displayed on the HMI screen (if installed) and on the 7-segment display of the MS controller.
 Each fault is characterized by a number and a description.
-Faults are divided into two groups - system faults (in result of MS controller internal check) and MotoSuiveur® system faults.
+Faults are divided into two groups - system faults (in result of MS controller internal check) and MotoSuiveur® System faults.
 System faults are those that are related to the electrical performance of the MS controller or mechanical.
-MotoSuiveur® system faults are related to the working process of the MS unit.
+MotoSuiveur® System faults are related to the working process of the MS Unit.
 Indication of warning or fault on MS Controller 7-segment display is a combination of letter and numbers.
 MS controller internal faults are indicated with blinked combination of |image035| , number and finish with symbol |image039|.
 MS faults are displayed with combination of |image036| and number.
 MS warnings are displayed with combination of |image035| and number.